 The Foreign Language Proficiency Exam (FLPE) evaluates skills in the areas of listening comprehension, reading comprehension, vocabulary, and grammatical accuracy.
 There is no credit awarded for this exam.
 Students can earn up to 2 semesters equivalency at a college level.

-The total time limit is 2.5 hours.
-Although each exam is unique in its contents, most contain listening comprehension, reading comprehension, vocabulary, and grammatical accuracy of the first two semesters of any given language.
+The exam lasts for 2.5 hours, and although the content is unique in each exam, you can always expect to be assessed on listening comprehension, reading comprehension, vocabulary, and grammatical accuracy of the first two semesters of any given language.